canonical/ubuntu-cloud-docs/aws/aws-how-to/secureboot-and-vtpm.rst

    SecureBoot enabled

-The TPM device should be available as `/dev/tpmrm0`:
+Finally check that the TPM device is available:

 .. code-block::